 It is a sad reality that innocent people are falsely accused all the time.
 Sometimes the motivation is anger, revenge, or an innocent misunderstanding.
 But the defense attorney’s job is to thoroughly investigate the case as well as the accuser’s credibility in an effort to show that the driver did nothing illegal.

 Note that it is not a defense to NRS 484B.110 charges that the safety zone was empty of pedestrians.
 A driver can still face charges for driving through an empty safety zone.

-In the City of Las Vegas, the fine for driving through safety zones is $305.3 The fine varies depending on the city and county.
+In the City of Las Vegas, the civil penalty for driving through safety zones is $305.3 The civil penalty varies depending on the city and county.